Linux BootCDs

 e-fense.com sells Helix 3 Pro (an actualized version) with support as a subscription for about $250.

-Backtrack 4 : A Linux distribution specialized for security issues
+Kali: A Linux distribution specialized for (IT) security issues

-You must take a look also at Backtrack 4 (based on Slackware Linux).
+You must take a look also at Kali (which is the successor of Backtrack).

 It contains a lot of security testing tools as well, e.g. also a password brute force cracker tool which has CUDA (Nvidia graphics card hardware accelaration) support.

-You can download the ISO image of the final version here.
+You can download the ISO images of most current versions >here<.

 The boot process from CD/DVD stops at a prompt.
 Just start the graphical GUI with 'startx'.
-If you want to install it on a harddisk, start the installation by using the script 'install.sh' (or 'ubiquity'),.
-A good starting point might be also this site (in german).
+If you want to install it on a harddisk, start the installation by using a script.
+A good starting point might be also this >site< .

 First hints for customization and installation on an USB memory stick can be found here.